iBrokeTheCode/python-projects/projects/password_generator/README.md

   - Append the generated characters to the password string or list.
 - **Display Password:** Print the generated password to the console.
 - **Implement Error Handling:** Handle cases where the user provides invalid input (e.g., negative length).

+## Future Improvements

+- **GUI:** Create a graphical user interface (GUI) using Tkinter, PyQt, Flet etc.
+- **Password Saving:** Implement functionality to save generated passwords to a file or password manager.
+- **Password Strength Check:** Integrate a password strength checking library or algorithm to provide feedback on the generated password's strength.
+- **Clipboard Integration:** Add an option to copy the generated password to the clipboard.
+- **Password History:** Store and display recently generated passwords.